srossi93/bdl-tutorial/README.md

     -   Formalization of the variational objective (and its gradients)

-    -   Parameterization of variational inference and recent advancements (including normalizing flows and particle-based variational inference)
+    -   Parameterization of variational inference and recent advancements

 -   Sampling from intractable distributions with MCMC

     -   Introduction to Hamiltonian Monte Carlo (HMC)

-    -   Scaling HMC for Bayesian deep learning with stochastic gradients:
+    -   Scaling HMC for Bayesian deep learning with stochastic gradients

 -   Ensembles and other approximations